This post contains affiliate links. Please read my disclosure for more information.

 Waltzing Matilda Centre

-As a part of our home schooling curriculum, we have been teaching Lala to sing Waltzing Matilda.
-We didn’t realise that so much of what we learnt as we travelled through the NT and Queensland would tie into the Waltzing Matilda story.
-As a result of this she has learnt about history, politics, geography and literature.
+As a part of our home schooling curriculum, we decided to teach Lala to sing Waltzing Matilda.
+We didn’t realise that so much of what we learnt as we traveled through the NT and Queensland would tie into the Waltzing Matilda story.
+As a result of this, she learnt about history, politics, geography and literature.

 If you have visited I would love to hear what you think about the museum in the comments below.
 If you are also thinking of skipping it, please see my next 2 point below.